below-horizon/nostrid/README.md

 ```
 ## Usage

-Edit config.example file and input your own nostr id's and port.

-Example file has 4 id's, you can have as many or few as you like.

 Copy config.example.json to config.json.

+Edit config.json file and input your own username, hex pubkey and port.

+Example file has 3 users, you can have as many or few as you like.

 You should be able to access to `https://YOURDOMAIN.COM/.well-known/nostr.json?name=USERNAME` and get a [NIP-05](https://github.com/nostr-protocol/nips/blob/master/05.md) JSON response.